 Analytics Cookies measure and analyse how customers use our website.
 They track visitor numbers and things like the number of pages visited and the order visited, and time spent.
 We use this information to improve the experience for all customers.

 Marketing Cookies identify how you find and/or reach our website.
-This helps us gauge the relevance and effectiveness of our marketing.
+This helps us gauge the relevance and effectiveness of our marketing, for example by telling us if you have opened an email that we have sent you.